Jwakers/articuria/README.md

 - [ ] Error uploading large videos > 1:30.
 Prisma transaction is timing out.
 - [ ] Generating a second topic causes the video stream to fail.
 - [ ] contact page needs a loading.tsx
+- [ ] If the user does not save a video for a topic they will see the same one again

 ## 1. Updates

 - Enhance video recording page:

-- [ ] Add "Cancel anytime" to the subscription drawer pro plan card
+- [x] Add "Cancel anytime" to the subscription drawer pro plan card
-- [ ] Add higher video quality as a pro feature
+- [ ] Add higher video quality as a pro feature (both in the features list and in the APIs)
 - [ ] Style active link/page in sidebar
 - [ ] Style warning banners with warning colors
 - [ ] Sign in should open in a modal not a new page